 Painting hasn't always been at the forefront of my day.
-As an artist I'm self-taught, having had a science education and a career as a speech and language therapist, later as a lecturer at the University of Sheffield, then a poet.
+As an artist I'm self-taught.
+I had a science education and became a speech and language therapist, later a lecturer at the University of Sheffield, then a poet.
 It took a while but I came to understand that these two were not so far apart as I'd initially thought, both involve pushing hard at the limits of language.
-As a writer whose major themes are science and nature, I have published books and taken part in funded projects, performances, residencies and fellowships as well as teaching in a variety of settings.
+As a writer whose themes are science and nature, I have published books and taken part in funded projects, performances, residencies and fellowships as well as teaching in a variety of settings.
 Details of the books can be found on the poetry page of this site.